 You can do two things:

 - Get external assistance.
 Maybe you are embarrassed by your household situation and sad for your spouse.
 It is easy to understand that living with an alcoholic is difficult, but shame and sadness will not change anything.
 Especially since the professionals are not there to judge.
-Not only are they used to these situations, but they are there to help people get out of them.
+Not only are they used in these situations, but they are there to help people get out of them.

 - Educate yourself.
 Find resources to educate yourself about dealing with an alcoholic.
 Find books to read, attend meetings, or conferences related to alcoholism and participate.
 There is a lot of information on the internet too, but be sure you select reliable sources.
 Learn how to identify and how to deal with alcoholic behaviors